ckormanyos/real-time-cpp/examples/readme.md

 Example ![chapter09_08a](https://github.com/ckormanyos/real-time-cpp/tree/master/examples/chapter09_08a) Controlling an RGB LED of Type WS2812.\
-This uses essensially the tame programming techniques as in example chapter09_08 to control an RGB LED.
-The difference is that a _digitally_-controlled industry-standard RGB LED of type WS2812 is used.
-Also the color transitions at and around $255~\text{bits}$-RGB are emphasized providing longer-lasting hues near the turning points.
+This uses essensially the tame programming techniques as in example chapter09_08 to control an RGB LED, but with a sligthly modernized LED-class hierarchy.
+The main difference, however, is that a _digitally_-controlled industry-standard RGB LED of type WS2812 is used.
+In addition, the color transitions at and around $255~\text{bits}$-RGB are emphasized providing longer-lasting hues near the turning points.